yuantailing/ctw-baseline/README.md

 ## License

-Most of the baseline code belongs to Tai-Ling Yuan and is licensed under an MIT License, except for some code which is modified from other open source projects.
+Most of the baseline code belongs to Tai-Ling Yuan and is licensed under the MIT License, except for some code which is modified from other open source projects.

  - classification/tf_hardcode: Apache License (TensorFlow)
  - classification/slim: Apache License (TensorFlow)